benjaminhoffman/web-performance-optimizations/README.md

   - **loadEventStart** -- when the `load` event was sent for the current document.
   - **loadEventEnd** -- when the `load` event handler terminates; specifically, when the load event is completed.

-### TODO
-- benchmark these events: Time to First/Last Byte, Time to Render
 #### Recipes
 - `new Date().getTime() - .navigationStart`
  - measure perceived loading time